Britain sees 'small window' to save Iran nuclear deal | DW | 15.07.2019

 "Iran is still a good year away from developing a nuclear bomb," allowing a "small window to keep the deal alive," Hunt told reporters as he arrived for talks with EU foreign ministers in Brussels.

-The meeting in the Belgian capital aims to come up with a plan to defuse tensions between Tehran and Washington in a bid to salvage the embattled nuclear deal Iran signed with world powers in 2015.
+The meeting in the Belgian capital aims to come up with a plan to defuse tensions between Tehran and Washington and salvage the embattled nuclear deal Iran signed with world powers in 2015.

 Read more: Opinion: Iran's calculated escalation in the Persian Gulf